moazzamk/slim-angular/README.md

-# Slim Framework 3 Skeleton Application
+# Slim Angular Sample Application

 Use this skeleton application to quickly setup and start working on a new Slim Framework 3 application.
 This application uses the latest Slim 3 with the PHP-View template renderer.
 It also uses the Monolog logger.